juanjux/raimixer/README.md

 ## How much time does it take?

-The bottleneck seems to be the POW and the fact that, at least on my tests, the node doesn't seem to paralelize RPC requests even if it's configured to use several threads.
+The bottleneck seems to be the POW and the fact that, at least on my tests, the node doesn't seem to parallelize RPC requests even if it's configured to use several threads.
 So it'll depend on the number of transactions, which in turn will depend on the number of mixing accounts and mixing rounds configured.